DomingoZHU-C/eth_network_fee_calculator/README.md

  a script to fetch latest safe/proposed/fast gas price from etherscan

  # pre-condition
- 1. install python3
+ 1. install python3 (command line/python site)
+ 2. change the default python root on your terminal configuration file
- 2. pip3 install requests
+ 3. install request module pip3 install requests
  # how to setup
  1. download the python file
  2. aquire your python3 root directory ($ which python3)